openziti/ziti-doc/docfx_project/ziti/quickstarts/network/aws-quickstart.md

 > [!NOTE]
 > One can use CloudFormation template to aide in deploying the ZEDE image to VPC.
 The following link
-> needs to be entered under "Amazon S3 URL" option when creating a CF stack.
+> needs to be entered under "Amazon S3 URL" option when creating [CF Stack] (https://console.aws.amazon.com/cloudformation)
 > https://s3.amazonaws.com/netfoundry-aws-quickstart/production/zede.template
 > As seen in this screen shot.
 > ![image](../images/cloudformation01.png)